Portfolio

 Corporate soundscapes are used at the point of sale (PoS) or point of information (PoI), in shops and department stores, exhibitions, company foyers and trade fair stands as well as on websites.

-Corporate soundscapes must be precisely adapted to the brand so that the soundscapes are perceived as positively as possible and not as disturbing.
+Corporate soundscapes must be precisely adapted to the brand so that the soundscapes are perceived as positively and not disturbingly as possible.

-They are particularly important in the interface design of telephone contact and service portals: here, corporate soundscapes provide a convincing system aura without distracting from the dialogue path.
+They are particularly important in the interface design of telephone contact and service portals: here, corporate soundscapes create a convincing system aura without distracting from the dialogue path.

 comevis C-Scaping

-The comevis C-Scaping methodology effectively uses specific musical parameters to positively stimulate the body with soothing sounds.
+The comevis methodology of C-Scaping effectively utilises specific musical parameters to positively stimulate the body with soothing sounds.

-Depending on its state, the human brain produces brainwaves of different frequencies through internal electrical voltage fluctuations.
-For example, when one is in deep sleep, brain waves range between 0.1 and 4 Hz.
+Depending on its state, the human brain produces brainwaves of different frequencies due to internal electrical voltage fluctuations.
+If you are in deep sleep, for example, the brain waves move in the range between 0.1 and 4 Hz.
 In contrast, brain waves oscillate at more than 30 Hz during phases of concentration.

-Due to the resonance principle, the brain is constantly influenced by many external (sound) factors and adapts to them: Thus, targeted sonication can also stimulate certain brain areas.
-However, since the relevant sound frequencies are too low to be picked up by the human auditory system, the use of special brainwave stimulation techniques is necessary.
-With the help of binaural, monoral and isochronal beats, audible frequencies are used and processed in such a way that the desired, actually inaudible frequencies can be perceived by the brain.
+Due to the resonance principle, the brain is constantly influenced by many external (sound) factors and adapts to them: This means that targeted sound can also stimulate certain areas of the brain.
+However, as the relevant sound frequencies are too low to be picked up by the human ear, it is necessary to use special brainwave stimulation techniques.
+With the help of binaural, monaural and isochronous beats, audible frequencies are utilised and processed in such a way that the desired, actually inaudible frequencies can be perceived by the brain.